 How influential is Amsterdam in the global scenario?

-Amsterdam ranked 22nd in ATKearney’s 2017 Global Cities index and 5th in the Eurasian region.
+Amsterdam ranked 20th in ATKearney’s 2019 Global Cities report and 6th in the Eurasian region.
 This study considers Amsterdam a leader in freedom of expression.

-The Global Power Cities index gives Amsterdam a much more favorable position, ranking it 7th among the 44 cities that were part of the study.
-Throughout 10 years, Amsterdam’s performance has been very stable, and its ranking has never fallen below 9th position (in 2011 and 2015).
+The Global Power City Index 2019 gives Amsterdam a much more favorable position, ranking it 6th among the 48 cities that were part of the study.
+Throughout 10 years, Amsterdam’s performance has been very stable, and its ranking has never fallen below the 9th position (in 2011, 2015, and 2018).

-Currently, Amsterdam’s strongest pillar is livability (2nd), and the weakest dimension is economy (19th), where aspects such as market size, human capital and business environment are evaluated.
+Currently, Amsterdam’s strongest pillar is Livability (2nd), and the weakest dimension is Research and Development (19th), where aspects such as academic resources, research environment, and innovation are evaluated.